hashicorp/terraform-aws-consul/modules/run-consul/README.md

 Connect can help you secure your services and provide data about service-to-service communications.

 #### Enabling Connect on cluster bootstrap.
-Connect is enabled only on Consul servers, so your run-consul command must issue a server flag if it also issues a enable-connect flag
+To enable Consul Connect on your servers, pass in the `--enable-connect` flag to the `run-consul` command used to start the consul service on the server.

 #### Examples
 The examples/example-with-consul-connect directory shows a working Terraform implementation of deploying a Consul Cluster with 3 servers, 1 client, 2 Services with their sidecar proxies respectively where one service is an upstream dependent for the other